 Back to top

-If you’re admitted to hospital for a reason not related to the cancer, it’s important to tell the doctors and nurses looking after you that you are having hormonal treatment.
-You should tell them the name of your cancer specialist so that they can ask for advice.
+If you need to go into hospital for any reason other than cancer, always tell the doctors and nurses that you are taking cyproterone acetate.
+Explain you are taking hormonal therapy that you should not stop or restart without advice from your cancer doctor.
+Tell them the name of your cancer doctor so they can ask for advice.

 It’s a good idea to know who you should contact if you have any problems or troublesome side effects when you’re at home.